Almarch/pygotchi/README.md

 If you have a PC that may stay on and a personal fixed IP, then you can turn it into a Tamagotchi server.

 You need to know the public IP of your network and the private IP of your server.

-The public IP can be accessed from one of the many dedicated website, for instance [this one](https://www.mon-ip.com/).
-The private IP can be accessed with the command:
+- The public IP can be accessed from [here](https://api.ipify.org) ;
+- The private IP can be accessed with the command:

 ```bash
 hostname -I